cstogmuller/run-linux-command-without-output/README.md

 ```
 Info: You can choose an alias during installation in case the "run" command is busy.
 ### Latest version: 1.0
-As soon as there is a newer version, you must uninstall 'run' (see above) and reinstall it.
+As soon as there is a newer version, you must uninstall "run" (see above) and reinstall it.
 ## Installation

 Make sure you have `git` installed